 The reason why it is so difficult to give up an unwanted behaviour consciously is precisely because it is a habit, and the subconscious mind likes to guard the status quo, even if it is bad for us.
 But, by using gentle clinical hypnotherapy techniques, it is possible to replace these unwanted habits with more desired character traits and activities.

-Stopping a habit is like going ‘cold turkey’ from drugs – extremely difficult, and it presents a very high risk you will resume your old ways.
+Stopping a habit is extremely difficult.
 To really be able to turn around an unwanted habit, the body needs to get a similarly pleasant reward by doing something entirely different.

 Sometimes our habits are not just a result of a repetitive action which we chose for ourselves, but an emotional reaction to something which happened in our lives.
 Often, whatever sparked the habit happened before we were six years old, and might not even be something a person remembers consciously.
 But the subconscious mind remembers everything.
 By placing the person in a hypnotic trance of deep relaxation, it is easier for a person to remember what started their habit in the first place.
 Once that trigger has been identified, it is far easier for the habit to be replaced, as the trigger will no longer have the same effect on the conscious brain.